MohanMoju/Brick-breaker/README.md

 ## Installation

 1. **Download the Game**:
-   Download the game’s executable file from the provided link or source.
+   Download the game’s executable file from the [link](https://github.com/MohanMoju/Brick-breaker/releases/tag/Game).

 2. **Extract Files**:
    If the game is in a ZIP archive, extract it to a folder on your computer.